JadiPlayz/Stockfish/README.md

 ## Downloading

-Download from the releases menu or [here] https://github.com/JadiPlayz/Stockfish/releases
+Download from the releases menu or [here.](https://github.com/JadiPlayz/Stockfish/releases)